ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 This project provides a reference implementation for moving data from on premises relational databases running in two different organizations into a Cloud Managed Database Service (dashDB) so that the data can be analyzed quickly, easily, and without the need to setup any new hardware or request resources from the IT department.

+In this case, one organization is using our PureData System for Analytics (Netezza) and the other DB2 for their datawarehouses.
+The data from these systems will be pulled into dashDB in the cloud so that it can be combined and analyzed as a single entity.

 ![Overview](SystemOverview.png)